 The use of “GIFs” has exploded in recent years.
 They are used for news, views and entertainment but are most commonly seen as a light-hearted medium.
 Now scientists are beginning to see how GIFs can be used in public engagement with science and in science communication.

 GIF stands for Graphics Interchange Format and these are small moving pictures or animated computer images inserted into web-chats and discussions.
-They’ve been around since 1987 that date back to the 19th century.
+They’ve been around since 1987, but there are actually examples of protogifs that date back to the 19th century.

 Most people who spend time online will have come across a GIF at some point, even if we struggle to agree on how the word is pronounced.